Futures Programme 2021-22

 In this key year, pupils begin to put their broader experiences into context as they start to plan ahead beyond GCSE, and develop their post-16 plans.

 In September, the whole year group takes a careers profiling test, which results in a detailed, personalised report identifying diverse career choices that match individual pupils’ relative strengths and professed interests.
-This provides the stimulus for an impartial one-to-one interview with qualified advisers to explore the content of the report and to introduce them to the additional resources and support that are available to them.
+This provides the stimulus for an impartial one-to-one interview with the Head of Futures to explore the content of the report and to introduce them to the additional resources and support that are available to them.

 The Tutorial and PSD programmes enable further exploration of these ideas, which are then linked to parents and pupil events around subject choices for Sixth Form study.